Global stocks dip on U.S. tax doubts

 On Wall Street, futures for the S&P 500 ESc1 fell 0.4 percent, while Dow futures 1YMc1 were down 0.2 percent, with the indexes set to extend Thursday’s losses.

-The hiatus over tax reforms weighed on the dollar .DXY on Thursday.
-It recovered some ground on Friday to trade 0.2 percent higher at 94.587 but was still set for its biggest weekly drop in four weeks.
+The hiatus over tax reforms weighed on the dollar .DXY.
+It gave up earlier gains to trade flat in percentage terms at 94.462 and was set for its biggest weekly drop in four weeks.

 U.S. Republican senators said they wanted to slash the corporate tax rate in 2019, later than the House’s proposed schedule of 2018, complicating a push for the biggest overhaul of U.S. tax law since the 1980s.